aurelia-v-grid/vGrid/README.md

 ### `<v-grid>`
 ----------------------------------

-#### Grid element thats easy to use with multisorting and filtering of a object array.
+##### Data grid element thats easy to use with multisorting and filtering of a object array for aurelia framework

 > Updates